Francescolis/Xpandables.Net/System.Results.Pipelines/README.md

 ## 🎯 Overview

-`System.Results.Pipelines` provides production-ready pipeline decorators that wrap request handlers with cross-cutting concerns.
+`Xpandables.Results.Pipelines` provides production-ready pipeline decorators that wrap request handlers with cross-cutting concerns.
 These decorators execute before and after your main handler logic, enabling clean separation of business logic from infrastructure concerns like validation, transactions, event publishing, and more.

 ### ✨ Key Features